Aj4-mlx/viora-v-3-87/README.md

 - Run all migrations in the `supabase/migrations` folder
 - Seed the database with sample collections and associate them with products

+## Database Schema

+### Collections System

+The collections system uses the following tables:

+- **collections**: Stores collection information
+  - `id`: UUID primary key
+  - `name`: Collection name
+  - `description`: Collection description
+  - `theme`: Collection theme
+  - `image_url`: Collection image
+  - `is_featured`: Boolean flag for featured collections
+  - `sort_order`: Integer for controlling display order

+- **products**: Products table with collection support
+  - `collection_ids`: UUID array storing IDs of collections this product belongs to

+- **product_collections**: Junction table for many-to-many relationship
+  - `product_id`: Reference to products table
+  - `collection_id`: Reference to collections table

+The database includes triggers that automatically keep `collection_ids` in sync with the junction table, so you can modify either one and the other will update automatically.

 ## How can I edit this code?

 There are several ways of editing your application.